-The ForwARd Steering Committee is composed of education, business, government, and civic leaders who share a common goal: improving education in Arkansas.
-Members reviewed data about the state of education, listened to thousands of Arkansans about where our education system is and should be going, and formally established ForwARd’s goal and recommendations for making Arkansas a leading state in education and closing the achievement gap within a generation.
+The Forward Arkansas Steering Committee is composed of education, business, government, and civic leaders who share a common goal: improving education in Arkansas.
+Members reviewed data about the state of education, listened to thousands of Arkansans about where our education system is and should be going, and formally established Forward Arkansas’s goal and recommendations for making Arkansas a leading state in education and closing the achievement gap within a generation.

 Ana Claudia Aguayo